koorchik/node-hadoop-streaming-utils/README.md

 Hadoop streaming utils for NodeJS
 ---------------------------------

-A set of utils to allow you writing hadoop jobs easily.
+A set of functions to allow you write hadoop jobs easily.

 ### Synopsys
 ```